2025/26 Undergraduate Module Catalogue

 Details of the syllabus will be provided on the Minerva organisation (or equivalent) for the module

 There will be a formative exercise, comprised of a critical review of an existing wiki page on a medieval object.
-You will receive full written feedback on this work, in sufficient time for the feedback to be taken into account in students’ work on the group project.
-Formative feedback will also be provided by tutors through in-class discussion and you will also have the opportunity to meet with your tutor for one-to-one meetings to get feedback on your approach to each assignment prior to the deadlines.
+You will receive full written feedback on this work.
+Formative feedback will also be provided by tutors through in-class discussion and you will also have the opportunity to meet with your tutor for one-to-one meetings to discuss your approach to the assignment prior to the deadlines.

 Errors, omissions, failed links etc should be notified to the Catalogue Team